 Feline chlamydia ELISA kit is a method for analysing antibodies against chlamydia (psittaci/trachomatis)(cats) using serum or plasma samples.
 This assay has a quantitative and qualitative standard range.

-The standard range of chlamydia (psittaci/trachomatis) antibodies using this feline chlamydia ELISA kit is qualitative and quantitative.
+The standard range of antibodies against chlamydia (psittaci/trachomatis) using this feline chlamydia ELISA kit is qualitative and quantitative.
 Please contact us for the protocol insert for more details.

 - Evaluation of a monoclonal antibody based ELISA for detection of feline Chlamydia psittaci.
 Vet Rec.
 (1986) 119 (17): 418-20.
 Wills J.M., et al.